Qyu-ai/Reina/README.md

     print(cate)
     print(ate)

-Please refer to example notebooks for more detailed toy demonstrations.
+Please refer to example notebooks and [full documentation](https://qyu-ai.github.io/Reina/) for more detailed toy demonstrations.

 ## Contribution Guidelines
 If you wish to contribute, please refer to our [contribution guidelines](./CONTRIBUTING.md).